yunteng/EULERSF/README.md

 ============================================
 #Introduction
-This is EULERSF, a two-way coupled simulation between a single phase fluid and deformable solids.
+This code conducts a two-way coupled simulation between a single phase fluid and deformable solids.
 It implements the method described in the following paper:

 Eulerian Solid-Fluid Coupling.

 Yun Teng, David I.W.
 Levin, and Theodore Kim.
-SIGGRAPH Asia 2016
+SIGGRAPH Asia 2016.

-The 3D rubber ball example from the paper has been provided in this code
+The 3D rubber ball example from the paper has been provided in this code.
 ![alt tag](renders/highres.png)